elenaDulys/resume/resume.md

     Drive energy-wise actions for utility customers through scientific, algorithmic, and product design.

-    - create, deploy, and maintain machine-learning algorithm applications including neural networks and unsupervised clustering applications
+    - create, deploy, and maintain production-quality machine-learning algorithm applications including neural networks and unsupervised clustering applications
     - perform ad-hoc analyses in the arenas of energy, marketing, and e-commerce
     - design and analyze randomized control trials for regulatory behavioral energy programs
     - answer difficult business questions by harnessing information, computation, and mathematics